Cookies in Google Analytics

 Sending it to Google Analytics

 Finally, all of this cookie information is sent to Google Analytics via the __utm.gif request that it makes with each pageview.
-These cookie values are all tacked onto a ridiculously long query string, where they will show up in log files.
-When Google Analytics processes its log files, it relies on this cookie information (among other pieces of data in the query string) to populate your reports.
+When Google Analytics processes data, it relies on this cookie information (among other pieces of data in the query string) to populate your reports.